Martin St. Louis: College

 In his sophomore season (1994–95), St. Louis was among the top scorers in the NCAA.
 He had 71 points in 35 games and was named both an ECAC First Team All-Star and NCAA All-American for the first of three consecutive seasons.
 Additionally, he was named the ECAC Player of the Year.
 Named team captain for his junior season, St. Louis scored 85 points in 35 games.
 He tied friend and teammate Éric Perrin for the NCAA scoring lead and the pair, along with goaltender Tim Thomas, led the Catamounts to the first ECAC hockey championship in school history.
-Named an all-star at the 1996 NCAA Division I Men's Ice Hockey Tournament, St. Louis scored the winning goal in a 2–1 victory over Lake Superior State to reach the Final Four.
-The Catamounts lost the national semi-final to Colorado College, 4–3 in double overtime.
+Named an all-star at the 1996 NCAA Division I Men's Ice Hockey Tournament, St. Louis scored the winning goal in a 2–1 victory over Lake Superior State to reach the Frozen Four.
+The Catamounts lost the national semi-final to Colorado College, 4–3, in double overtime.

 A finalist for the Hobey Baker Award for the first of two consecutive seasons, St. Louis earned interest from National Hockey League (NHL) teams in the summer of 1996.
 Teams offered signing bonuses of up to $150,000 hoping to convince him to leave Vermont and turn professional.
 Believing he could attract similar offers the following year, he chose to complete his final year of college eligibility.
 His offensive numbers slipped in 1996–97 as he scored 59 points in 36 games.
-St. Louis finished as Vermont's all-time leading scorer with 267 points, a record he continues to hold as of 2014, as well as his school mark of 176 assists.
+St. Louis finished as Vermont's all-time leading scorer with 267 points, a record he continues to hold as of 2023, as well as his school mark of 176 assists.
 He won the J. Edward Donnelly Award as the top male senior athlete at the University of Vermont in 1997 and was named to the ECAC's all-decade team of the 1990s.
 The University of Vermont inducted him into its athletics Hall of Fame in 2007, and in 2012 he was presented with the school's Alumni Achievement Award.
-On January 8, 2016 the University of Vermont retired his jersey number 8 at Gutterson Fieldhouse in front of a sold out crowd.
+On January 8, 2016, the University of Vermont retired his jersey number 8 at Gutterson Fieldhouse in front of a sold-out crowd.